venantius/ultra/README.md

 ## License

-All copyrights by initial authors remain their own.
-All revisions are copyright © 2015 W. David Jarvis.
+Anything that isn't already copyright of one of the above is Copyright © 2015 W. David Jarvis.

 Distributed under the Eclipse Public License 1.0, the same as Clojure.